2factorauth/twofactorauth/CONTRIBUTING.md

 1. **Don't break the build**: We have a simple continuous integration system setup with GitHub Actions.
 If your pull request doesn't pass, it won't be merged.
 GH Actions will only check your changes after you submit a pull request.
-   If you want to test locally, instructions are listed below.
-Keep reading!
 2. **Use a Nice Icon**: SVG is the preferred format.
 If possible, please also run the image through an optimizing utility such as [svgo][svgo] (command line) or [SVGOMG][SVGOMG] (web) to reduce the file size.
    If an SVG icon is not available, the icon should be a PNG with a resolution of 32x32, 64x64 or 128x128.
-   If possible, please also run the image through an optimizing utility such as [TinyPNG][tinypng] before committing it to the repo and keep the file to be under 2.5 kB.
+   If possible, run the PNG image through an optimizing utility such as [TinyPNG][tinypng] so that it ideally is below 3 kB in size.
 3. **HTTPS links**: All sites that support HTTPS should also be linked with an HTTPS address.
 4. **Similarweb top 200K**: A new site that is not already listed has to be within the Similarweb top 200,000 global ranking.
 You can check the ranking of a site [here][similarweb].
 5. **No 2FA providers**: We do not list 2FA providers, such as [Authy][authy], [Duo][duo] or
    [Google Authenticator][googleauthenticator].
-6. **Be Awesome**: You need to be awesome.
-That is all.

 ## Site Criteria